saleor/saleor.io-learn/product/variants.md

 }
 ```

-The id of a selected variant is being passed-in to the `VariantSelector` component as the parent component must also know its value so that we can add the correct product variant to the cart.
-Let's slightly modify the parent component, i.e. `ProductDetails`:
+The id of a selected variant is being passed-in to the `VariantSelector` component as the parent component must also know its value in order to add the correct product variant to the cart.
+Let's slightly modify the parent component, i.e., `ProductDetails`:

 ```tsx{3,7,23,27,29-32,54}
 // components/ProductDetails.tsx